lewietesh/PortfolioServer/readme.md

 # API Brief
   - Hello, world!
-  - My name is Lewis and, I am a full-stack developer.

   - In this project, we are going to build a complete backend application of a freelance developer portfolio, using DJANGO REST API.

   - we will first transform a database design and use it as a foundation to create a fully functional API that is backing an actual business.